lcase28/pscfFieldGen/README.md

 in order to generate the proper overall volume fractions.

-Once the field file is generated, the C++/Cuda version of PSCF will be able to convert the kgrid format into the required rgrid or basis formats required for the calculations.
+Once the field file is generated, the C++/Cuda version of PSCF will be able to convert the kgrid format into the rgrid or basis formats required for the calculations.